 Construction of the Polihali Dam and reservoir, water transfer tunnel and the associated access roads, bridges, accommodation and telecommunications infrastructure, will impact on communities in Mokhotlong and adjoining districts.
 It is essential that measures are put in place to minimise and mitigate these impacts.
 The compensation of affected people is mandated by the Agreement between South Africa and Lesotho governing Phase II.
-Affected communities, local authorities and other stakeholders have been consulted on the development of the Phase II Compensation Policy.
-Compensation and resettlement programmes will be implemented to ensure that affected households are fairly compensated and that physically displaced households are properly relocated and re-established. read more
+Affected communities, local authorities and other stakeholders have been consulted on the development of the Phase II Compensation Policy which was approved by the Project authorities in August 2016.
+Compensation and resettlement programmes will be implemented to ensure that affected households are fairly compensated and that physically displaced households are properly relocated and re-established

 Permanent land acquisition will also be necessary for infrastructure developments such as access roads, power lines, office and residential accommodation, and some land will be occupied temporarily during the construction period.